robotics data flow

 Mesh fan-out

-The relay fans each telemetry frame out to every cloud subscriber and routes each command down to the addressed robot — over WAN-grade QUIC, across NAT, with one auth token.
+The relay fans each telemetry frame out to every cloud subscriber.
+It routes each command down to the addressed robot.
+Transport is WAN-grade QUIC, across NAT, with one auth token.

-The bridge is described here by role, not by file.
-From the robot’s point of view it is “the transport that carries my topics off-box”; from the cloud’s it is “the fleet ingress”.
+This page describes the bridge by role, not by file.
+From the robot’s point of view, it is “the transport that carries my topics off-box”.
+From the cloud’s point of view, it is “the fleet ingress”.
 The SDK in SDK Methods gives you the same pub/sub surface programmatically when you want to bridge selected topics yourself.

 • One token.
-The tenant token that authorizes voice / streams / games authorizes the fleet — no separate broker credentials.
+The tenant token that authorizes voice / streams / games authorizes the fleet.
+You need no separate broker credentials.

 • No broker to run.
 The relay mesh is the fan-out.
-There’s no MQTT broker or DDS discovery domain to operate in the cloud.
+There is no MQTT broker or DDS discovery domain to operate in the cloud.